yairgueta/Post-PC_ex4/README.md

 here: https://stackoverflow.com/questions/27803690/robolectric-how-can-i-set-time-that-i-want-the-calendar-class-returns
 So I believe this is a good option to advance the time to 19 sec and 800 ms right after clicking the button.

+---
+"I pledge the highest level of ethical principles in support of academic excellence.
+I ensure that all of my work reflects my own abilities and not those of someone else."